 These two ‘incognito’ skin conditions are two sides of the same coin – could be at the root of more of your skin problems than you realise.
 They can both be caused by harsh treatment (such as using products like baking soda), irritating ingredients and improper moisturisation.

 Recognising dehydrated skin

-I believe many people are also experiencing a dehydrated skin condition and mistaking it for a very oily skin type.
+However many people, myself included, experience dehydration as overly oily skin.
+When I suffered from this, my skin felt rough, tight and dry but illogically would get greasy really quickly.
+Once I started to treat my skin with moisture and gentle care instead of stripping it dry, the oil production quickly settled down.
+I now have a far more balanced skin type.
+I believe many people are experiencing a dehydrated skin condition and mistaking it for a very oily skin type.
 Do you see excess oil during the day, but have a rough or irritated skin texture and it seems that light moisturisers and foaming or gel cleansers are only making your skin feel drier and look shinier faster?
 Consider going against your instincts and treating your skin for dehydration.

 Identifying sensitive skin

-Are you are using bar soap or body wash on your face, washing more than twice daily, using hot shower water, or not using a moisturiser?
-If so, and you believe that your skin is ‘sensitive’, it could be that it just needs to be treated with a little more care.
+Are you are using bar soap or body wash on your face, washing more than twice daily, standing under very hot shower water, or not using a moisturiser?
+If so, and you believe that your skin is just ‘sensitive’ by nature, it could be that it just needs to be treated with a little more care.

 Figured out that dehydration and sensitivity are issues you suffer from?
 Get all the info on how to treat them in my next article here.